ajithredrigo2/Laravel-Docker/README.md

 To obtain the application code that is compatible with this tutorial, download release tutorial-1.0.1 to your home directory with:

 cd ~
-curl -L https://github.com/do-community/travellist-laravel-demo/archive/tutorial-1.0.1.zip -o travellist.zip
+curl -L https://github.com/ajithredrigo2/Laravel-Docker.git -o laravel.zip
 We’ll need the unzip command to unpack the application code.
 In case you haven’t installed this package before, do so now with:

 sudo apt update
 sudo apt install unzip
 Now, unzip the contents of the application and rename the unpacked directory for easier access:

-unzip travellist.zip
+unzip laravel.zip
-mv travellist-laravel-demo-tutorial-1.0.1 travellist-demo

 Navigate to the travellist-demo directory:

-cd travellist-demo
+cd laravel
 In the next step, we’ll create a .env configuration file to set up the application.

 Step 2 — Setting Up the Application’s .env File